 The Teapot is best viewed during the evening hours from about July to September.

 On dark, moonless nights, look for the “steam” billowing out of the Teapot’s spout.
 It’s the edgewise view into our own galaxy, the combined glow of millions of stars running astride the galactic equator (see sky chart above).
 You’ll notice that the Milky Way band appears to broaden and brighten in the direction of the Teapot.
 It’s here that the center of our galaxy lies.

 From a dark country sky, scan this river of stars with binoculars.
 This region of the sky is chock-full of star fields, star clusters, galactic nebulae and dust.

-Because the sun passes in front of Sagittarius from about December 18 to January 20, the Teapot is not visible or easily seen during winter.
-However, about a half year later – on July 1 – the Teapot climbs to its highest point for the night around midnight (1:00 a.m. daylight saving time), when it appears due south.
-As seen from our mid-northern latitudes, the Teapot rises in the southeast about 3 hours before its climbs to its highest point, then sets in the southwest about 3 hours afterwards.
+Because the sun passes in front of Sagittarius from about December 18 to January 20, the Teapot isn’t visible then.
+However, about a half year later – on July 1 – the Teapot climbs to its highest point for the night around midnight (1 a.m.
+Daylight Time), when it appears due south as seen from the Northern Hemisphere or due north as seen from the Southern Hemisphere.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.